sonrabakarim/barlkk/about/index.md

 Isomorphic development toolkit empowers engineers, designers and product owners to quickly develop single-page Web applications for the back-office.
 Used to power enterprise E-commerce, operations and merchandising applications.
 But simple enough to build one-off apps.
 Created entirely using JavaScript and Node.js.
 Supports TDD, integration testing, module generators, fast page loads and sub-second builds.
 Integrates with React.

+**<a href="https://github.com/jhabdas/hopstop" target="_blank">Hopstop</a>**

+Beer-first mobile search app built with Hapi and Chaplin.
+Allows quick retrieval of beer info by keyword search against the Untappd API.

+**<a href="https://github.com/jhabdas/xanthippe" target="_blank">Xanthippe</a>**

+Chat parsing library using ES6, JSPM and Travis-CI.
+Runs entirely in the browser using SystemJS with CORS disabled.

 # Talks

 <table>